PGSystemTester/learnGoogleSheetsYouTube/README.md

 This is the source code from [Learn Google Sheets](https://www.youtube.com/c/LearnGoogleSpreadsheets) who makes absolutely first rate videos on YouTube.
 I've modified the code slightly in a few instances where I thought was helpful, but overall the code should be almost the same, including variables, functions, page layout.
 I'm posting this to help some kids learn a bit, but I **implore** you to consider supporting the creator's channel as he truly does first rate work.

 ## Ways To Support Creator (not me)
-Don't be one of those people that grabs code, and silently thinks this is cool and disappar into the internet void leaving the creator no wiser that you have been helped.
+Don't be one of those people that grabs code, and silently thinks *this is cool* and disappars into the internet void leaving the creator no wiser that you have been helped.
 All code in this depository comes from the youTube channel [Learn Google Sheets & Excel Spreadsheets](https://www.youtube.com/c/LearnGoogleSpreadsheets).
-Please consider supporting in the methods described below.
+Please consider supporting the channel in any of the methods described below.

 ### Subcribe to channel
 [Learn Google Sheets & Excel Spreadsheets](https://www.youtube.com/c/LearnGoogleSpreadsheets).
 Go subscribe.
 This costs you nothing and if you found this code helpful, you'd probably benefit getting more information.